AFLplusplus/AFLplusplus/examples/README.md

   - persistent_demo      - an example of how to use the LLVM persistent process mode to speed up certain fuzzing jobs.

-  - post_library         - an example of how to build postprocessors for AFL.

   - socket_fuzzing       - a LD_PRELOAD library 'redirects' a socket to stdin
                            for fuzzing access with afl++